apache/datafusion-site/_posts/2024-08-06-datafusion-python-udf-comparisons.md

 )
 ```

 That's it!
-We've now got a third party rust UDF with python wrappers working with DataFusion's
+We've now got a third party Rust UDF with Python wrappers working with DataFusion's
-python bindings!
+Python bindings!

 ### Rust UDF with initialization